serdimoa/charting/Trading-Controller.md

 Function should return `true` for Bottom Trading Panel to be displayed.

 ####buttonDropdownItems()
 Bottom Trading Panel has a button with a list of dropdown items.
-This function is expected to return an array of objects, each of them representing one dropdown item.
-Objects should have the following properties:
+This function is expected to return an array of [[ActionMetainfo|Trading-Objects-and-Constants#actionmetainfo]], each of them representing one dropdown item.

-1. `text` - the only mandatory field.
-Use `'-'` to display a separator line.
-2. `checkable` - set it to `true` to have a checkbox
-3. `checked` - initial value of the checkbox
-4. `action` - function to perform when the item is clicked

 ####chartContextMenuItems()
 Chart can have a sub-menu `Trading` in the context menu.
 Return the list of items for a sub-menu.
 Format is the same as for `buttonDropdownItems`.